Aliwebs/sei-project-2/README.md

 ### Approach

 We started implementing all the features we listed down in our notes one by one while also following the wireframes to position stuff appropriately.
+We collaborated by programming together while in a zoom breakout room so communication was instantaneous.
+To keep track of progress we had all the features we wanted noted down in notes and we were crossing stuff out as we went along.

 #### Filter